microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/security-api-overview.md

 ## <a name="security-actions-preview"></a>Ações de Segurança (visualização)

 Executar uma ação imediata proteger contra ameaças usando a entidade [securityAction](securityaction.md)de Segurança do Microsoft Graph.
 Quando um analista de segurança descobre um indicador novo, como um arquivo mal-intencionado, URL, domínio ou endereço IP, a proteção pode ser habilitada instantaneamente em suas soluções de segurança da Microsoft.
 Usar uma ação específica do provedor, ver todas as ações executadas e cancelar uma ação, se necessário.
-Experimente as ações de segurança com o [ATP do Windows Defender](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection)para bloquear as atividades mal-intencionados em seus pontos de extremidade do Windows usando as propriedades vistas nos alertas ou identificadas durante as investigações.
+Experimente as ações de segurança com a [Proteção Avançada contra Ameaças do Microsoft Defender](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection) para bloquear as atividades mal-intencionados nos pontos de extremidade do Windows usando as propriedades vistas nos alertas ou identificadas durante as investigações.

-  > **Observação:** ações de segurança no momento apenas dá suporte a permissões do aplicativo compatível.
+  > **Observação:** Ações de segurança no momento apenas oferecem suporte às permissões do aplicativo.

 ## <a name="secure-score"></a>Classificação de Segurança